Look at the picture and try to guess the meaning of the idiom 'on thin ice.'

-The idiom looks at the figurative meaning of course—on thin ice is being in a risky, dangerous or uncertain situation.
+Idioms use figurative meanings of course—so on thin ice means being in a risky, dangerous or uncertain situation.

 If you found this idiom useful, sign-up for my free newsletter to learn about new updates to my website.
 I also provide notices about my contests and other helpful tips and information.

 Write a sample sentence (or two!) in the comments box below.
-It's great to practice writing your own sentence when you learn vocabulary and I'll also provide feedback.
+It's great to practice writing your own sentences when you learn vocabulary and I'll also provide feedback.

 Home > Main Idioms List > On Thin Ice Idiom